hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 For example:

 ```
-# @param config_epp [String] Specifies a file to act as a EPP template for the config file.
-Valid options: a path (absolute, or relative to the module path).
-Example value: 'ntp/ntp.conf.epp'.
-A validation error is thrown if you supply both this param **and** the `config_template` param.
+# @param config_epp Specifies a file to act as a EPP template for the config file.
+Valid
+# options: a path (absolute, or relative to the module path).
+Example value:
+# 'ntp/ntp.conf.epp'.
+A validation error is thrown if you supply both this param **and**
+# the `config_template` param.
 ```

 If you do not include Strings code comments, you should include a Reference section in your README with a complete list of all classes, types, providers, defined types, and parameters that the user can configure.
 Include a brief description, the valid options, and the default values (if any).